 I am an International Student and I want to go to my home country because of the coronavirus outbreak.
 What is the University's policy on this?
 We understand that some students, especially those from overseas, may be anxious and you may be considering returning home.
 The Government's advice is that students remaining at university in England should now stay where they are and not attempt to travel.
 If you are living in student halls or private rented accommodation, you should remain there and stay indoors while current restrictions are in force.
 Wherever you are now staying, the University will ensure that you are not academically disadvantaged, and provide all possible support for their learning to progress during this period.
 We are making contingency plans to minimise the impact of the situation with respect to the remote delivery of teaching and assessments.

-Progression and completion of some professionally accredited and regulated programmes is dependent upon attendance, and this is out of our control.
+Updated 27/3/20 Progression and completion of some professionally accredited and regulated programmes is dependent upon attendance, and this is out of our control.
 If you have a query about this, please contact your Programme Leader.
 If you do decide to return home, and are able to do so, it is important that you notify the University, both for visa requirements and so that we can support you appropriately to continue your studies.
 Please keep in contact with your Personal Tutor, Programme Leader and Academic Manager.

-The University will approve authorised absence on a case-by-case basis from now up until the Easter break.
-This means that students will be expected to be available to engage with their classes remotely on Monday 20 April 2020.
-You must inform the University of your intention to leave the UK and request for authorised absence to be approved by the International Student Journey Officer by emailing studentimmigration@bolton.ac.uk.
+Students are expected to be available to engage with their classes remotely.
+You must inform the University of your intention to leave the UK and request for authorised absence to be approved by the International Student Journey Officer by emailing studentimmigration@bolton.ac.uk .
 The UK has relaxed some of its visa regulations, in response to the current situation.
-The Universities' Minister's letter at the beginning of this document describes the changes (visa extensions, in-country visa switching and distance learning) and full details can be found at the following link:
+The Universities' Minister's letter at the beginning of this document describes the changes (visa extensions, in-country visa switching and distance learning) and full details can be found at the following link: www.gov.uk/guidance/coronavirus-covid-19-advice-for-uk-visa-applicants-and-temporary-uk-residents Further information for students studying at the University on a Tier 4 visa can be found on the UKVI website .

-www.gov.uk/guidance/coronavirus-covid-19-advice-for-uk-visa-applicants-and-temporary-uk-residents

-Further information for students studying at the University on a Tier 4 visa can be found on the UKVI website.

 If I choose to go home because of the outbreak, will I get a refund of tuition and accommodation fees?
 We are unable to refund tuition fees for students who choose to return home.
 You would need to discuss accommodation fees with your accommodation provider - please see separate question above.
+Updated 3/4/20